Iraqi prime minister says victory certain as Falluja assault looms

 “They (al Qaeda) seek to totally cripple the political process and to hamper the rebuilding not only in Iraq but the entire region,” he said.

-Reporting by Ahmed Rasheed; Additional reporting by Eric Beech in Washington; Writing by Isabel Coles; Editing by Giles Elgood, Alastair Macdonald and Lisa Shumaker
+Reporting by Ahmed Rasheed; Writing by Isabel Coles; Editing by Giles Elgood